 We’re receiving too much information.
 Every day, thousands of things happen around us; we get a lot of news on a variety of channels.
 Moreover, we receive tons of marketing messages through those same channels.
 The problem is that those marketing messages are often lost in all the noise.
 To get around consumers’ ad blindness, it’s important for brands to explore new channels for delivering their messages.
+This article is a step-by-step guide on how to deliver your brand's marketing message by means of a mobile platform.

 How marketing strategy was before